 When the snow flies, a great place to get out and take in the scenery is Pleasant View Golf Course, which is groomed for skate and diagonal skiing when there’s a minimum of 2 inches of snow (depending on whether there’s an established base).
 Skiers can explore great views—you can even see the state Capitol building in nearby Madison — along 8 miles of trails open to all skill levels.
 No trail fee is required.
 Check in for updates on trail conditions here and click here to view an updated trails map.

-Fat-tire biking and snowshoeing can also be done on the trails at Pleasant View, but users are asked to stay off of ski trails.
+Fat-tire biking can also be done on the trails at Pleasant View, but users are asked to stay off of ski trails.

 The city of Middleton also has groomed trails at Lakeview Park, open daily from 8 a.m. to 8 p.m.
 For the latest conditions, visit the Madison Nordic Ski Club website (click on “Trail Conditions” under Trails in the top menu).

 A short drive from Middleton, visitors will find Governor Nelson State Park, a scenic spot on the north shore of Lake Mendota.
 In the winter, more than 5 miles of the park’s hiking trails are tracked for diagonal skiers and groomed for skate skiers.
 Most of the trails are easy to moderate in difficulty, and some have hills with challenging turns.
 The multiuse trail is also open to snowshoers and leashed pets (including skijoring).
 A daily park pass is $8 for Wisconsin residents and $11 for out-of-staters.